Korsakoff syndrome is characterised by severe memory loss caused by a lack of thiamine, known as vitamin B1.

 Korsakoff syndrome is caused by severely low thiamine levels which result from:

-Consuming more than recommended amount of alcohol over a number of years, even by small amounts, can increase your risk for a range of conditions:
+Consuming more than the recommended amount of alcohol over a number of years, even by small amounts, can increase your risk for a range of conditions:

 It is not currently known why alcohol misuse in some people affects thiamine levels, while in others it affects the liver, stomach, heart, intestines, or other body systems.